 Simply including larger-bodied yoga instructors on the teaching schedule is effective in helping larger-bodied students feel at ease.
 Health and fitness magazines portray yoga as being practiced by young, thin, white women.
-Yet we know that men, older women, people of color and those of all body shapes are yoga practitioners.
+Yet we know that men, older women, people of color, and those of all body shapes are yoga practitioners.
 Reinforcing the norm that anyone can practice yoga creates a feeling of inclusivity.

 2. Authentic Leadership

-3. Physical Spaces
+3. Physical Space Considerations

 The study found that renovations to physical space were only a minor factor in creating a body-positive environment.
 While some instructors removed large mirrors, most agreed that other factors were more important than cosmetic issues.